tiagobalmeida/tiagobalmeida.github.io/_posts/Designing and building a keyboard from scratch part 2.md

 We _select_ only one column at a time by setting it to LOW and then read the state of all switches in that column.

-Do this fast enough and no human will be able to press a button and have that go undetected.
+Do this fast enough for all columns, one at a time, and no human will be able to press a button and have that go undetected.

 You can obviously swap rows and columns.
-I.e. select rows and read the state of the columns and in fact this is the most common way in other open source keyboards.
+I.e. use column pins for sensing and in fact this is the most common way in other open source keyboards.

 This keyboard has 17 columns and 7 rows.
 Like I said earlier the rows are used for sensing (input).
 Also, I couldn't connect directly the 17+7 wires to the microcontroller.
 The 7 rows are connected directly but the state of the columns is controlled with 3 wires using 3 cascaded shift registers.